kenn/store_field/README.md

 There are two ways to solve this problem - a. break down `options` into multiple columns like `tutorials` and `preference`, or b. define an accessor method for each to initialize with an empty `Hash` when accessed for the first time.

-The former is bad because the TEXT (or BLOB) datatype could be [stored off-page](http://www.mysqlperformanceblog.com/2010/02/09/blob-storage-in-innodb/) when it gets big and you could hit some strange bugs with performance penalty.
+The former is bad because the TEXT (or BLOB) column type could be [stored off-page](http://www.mysqlperformanceblog.com/2010/02/09/blob-storage-in-innodb/) when it gets big and you could hit some strange bugs and/or performance penalty.
 Furthermore, adding columns kills the primary purpose of having key-value store - you use this feature because you don't like migrations, right?
 So it's two-fold bad.

 StoreField takes the latter approach.
-It defines accessors that sets an empty `Hash` or `Set` automatically.
-Now you have a single TEXT column for everything.
+It defines accessors that initializes with an empty `Hash` or `Set` automatically.
+Now you have a single TEXT column for everything!

 ## Usage